J-Hoplin/Simple-Board-API/Readme.md

     - Do not change  `host` if you use API with embedded docker, docker-compose in this project
 - Redis connection management : redisconfig.json
     - Basically this project use redis without password.
 If you want to set password or use redis replication, you need to change redis connection code located in `middlewares/jwtauth.js`
+    - If you are using PC with `x86 / amd64` architecture CPU, please change redis image described in `docker-compose.yaml` to `redis:bullseye`
+        ~~~yaml
+        ...

+         redis:
+           image: redis:bullseye
+           ports:
+             - "6379:6379"

+        ...
+        ~~~
 - MongoDB connection management : mongoconfig.json

 ## TODOs